TeachingLabHQ/tl-coach-log-form/README.md

 After cloning the project, the developer should see two files: api and frontend.
 He should use the above command to navigate himself to both files one at a time. <filename> can be substituted with api or frontend.

 `npm install`<br />
-After navigating to the correct file path, he should use npm install to install all the modules and their dependencies the application needs in order to start running.
+After navigating to the correct file path, the developer should use npm install to install all the modules and their dependencies the application needs in order to start running.
 Remember that the command should be run for both files.

 vice should go.
 For security purposes, the key values are not displayed here.
 Please contact the owner and the developers for private keys.

 `npm start`<br />
 After going through the instructions above, the final step to run the app is to again navigate to both files at api and frontend to start the backend and frontend of the app.
-And then, the developer should be able to see the application running at his localhost website.
+And then, the developer should be able to see the application running at the localhost website.